Implementing A Terraform Provider

 }

-The resource API needs an Update
+The resource API needs an Update-method

 // github.com/stefaanc/terraform-provider-abc/api/xyz.go